Amanda Peterson: Career

 At age seven, Peterson made her stage debut as Gretl von Trapp in a University of Northern Colorado production of The Sound of Music.
 At 11, she won a role in the musical film Annie as a dancing extra.
 Peterson went on to land guest spots on Father Murphy and Silver Spoons, while also appearing in more than 50 television commercials.
 Between 1983 and 1984, she co-starred as Squirt Sawyer on the NBC drama series Boone, which was canceled after one season.

 In 1985, Peterson won her first major film role, playing Lori Swenson in the sci-fi fantasy Explorers.
-Despite performing averagely at the box office, the Joe Dante-directed feature went on to secure a cult following.
+Despite performing modestly at the box office, the Joe Dante-directed feature went on to secure a cult following.
 Next, she co-starred as Sunny Sisk, the granddaughter of a successful businessman, in the Emmy Award-winning miniseries A Year in the Life; the third highest-rated miniseries of the 1986–87 U.S. television season.
 It was later adapted into a full series, airing on NBC from 1987 to 1988.
 For her work as Sisk on the show, Peterson won a Young Artist Award.
 Though initially well received, Life was canceled after one season.

 In 1986, 15-year-old Peterson was cast to play the headline role of Cindy Mancini in the Buena Vista romantic comedy, Boy Rents Girl.
-The title was later changed to Can't Buy Me Love after producers secured the rights to The Beatles' 1964 song of the same title, which featured on the soundtrack.
+The title was later changed to Can't Buy Me Love after producers secured the rights to The Beatles' 1964 song of the same title, which was featured on the soundtrack.
 Released in August 1987, Love received mixed reviews but became the sleeper hit of the summer, with Peterson going on to achieve teen idol status as a result.
 In their critique of the film, The New York Times found Peterson's portrayal of Mancini to be "appealing", while highlighting her chemistry with co-star Patrick Dempsey.

 In 1988, Peterson starred in a Roger Corman production, the post-apocalyptic adventure film The Lawless Land.
 This was followed by a co-starring role in the 1989 ensemble drama Listen to Me.
 She returned to her hometown of Greeley that same year to graduate from University High School, having been privately tutored while working in Los Angeles.
 Shortly afterward, she starred in the straight-to-video thriller Fatal Charm (1990), playing a naïve high schooler who forms a dangerous bond with a serial killer.
 That fall, Peterson enrolled at Middlebury College, where she appeared in a black box production of the Sarah Daniels play, Masterpieces, as well as guesting on Doogie Howser, M.D. while on semester break.

-Following a recurring spot on the ABC drama series Jack's Place in 1993, Peterson's final appearance on-screen was a supporting role in the 1994 fantasy film, WindRunner, filmed when she was 22-years-old.
+Following a recurring spot on the ABC drama series Jack's Place in 1993, Peterson's final appearance on-screen was a supporting role in the 1994 fantasy film, WindRunner, filmed when she was 22 years old.